kmontgomery0/huxd-multiagent-interaction/README.md

 ## 🧪 Testing Your Songbird Companion

+### UI Features to Explore

+1. **Time-of-Day Slider**: Adjust the atmosphere (sunrise/midday/sunset/dusk/night) — background gradients change
+2. **Bird Legend**: Hover over the colored bird circles next to mode buttons to see descriptions
+3. **Mode Tooltips**: Hover over "single voice" and "blended tweet" buttons for explanations
+4. **Initial Greeting**: Refresh the page to see the time-appropriate welcome message
+5. **Visual Indicators**: Watch for colored circles (single voice) or pie charts (blended) next to responses

 ### Single Voice Mode (Router)

 Try these prompts at different times of day:

 **Morning (should select Dove or Wren):**
-- "What's happening with climate negotiations?"
+- "What's happening with climate negotiations?" → 🕊️ amber circle or 🐦 blue circle
-- "Tell me something good in the news today"
+- "Tell me something good in the news today" → 🕊️ amber circle

 **Evening (should select Owl):**
-- "What happened with the policy vote today?"
+- "What happened with the policy vote today?" → 🦉 purple circle
-- "Why does the new regulation matter?"
+- "Why does the new regulation matter?" → 🦉 purple circle

 **Mood-based routing:**
-- "I'm worried about the economy" → Dove (uplifting)
+- "I'm worried about the economy" → 🕊️ Dove (uplifting)
-- "I'm curious what happened" → Wren (facts)
+- "I'm curious what happened" → 🐦 Wren (facts)
-- "I'm confused about this issue" → Owl (context)
+- "I'm confused about this issue" → 🦉 Owl (context)
-- "How does this affect my daily life?" → Robin (relevance)
+- "How does this affect my daily life?" → 🐦 Robin (relevance)

 ### Blended Tweet Mode (Synthesizer)